logaretm/vee-validate/docs/advanced/rules-object-expression.md

 const ruleObject = { min: { length: 3 }, max: { length: 10 } };
 ```

-This can be verbose, for rules that only have 1 parameter we can omit the nested objects and pass the singular argument directly:
+This can be verbose, for rules that only have a single parameter, you can omit the nested objects and pass the singular argument directly:

 ```js
 const ruleObject = { min: 3, max: 10 };
 ```

-For rules that have multiple parameters, we can supply its arguments using either the formal approach mentioned earlier:
+For rules that have multiple parameters, you can supply its arguments using either the formal approach mentioned earlier:

 ```js
 const ruleObject = { between: { min: 1, max: 20 } };
 ```

-Or we can use a simpler expression that uses arrays:
+Or you can use a simpler expression that uses arrays:

 ```js
 const ruleObject = { between: [1, 20] };